 Together with Emerson Osmond, co-founder and CSO of Maybe*, they created conversational communication between the charity and its audience — a first for non-profits.
-Maybe* is an innovative company in defining target groups via social listening, and it changed the way Ovarian Cancer Canada runs its donation campaigns.
+Maybe* is a SaaS platform that helps any business benchmark and improve their social media performance, and it changed the way Ovarian Cancer Canada runs its donation campaigns.

 Their original goal was to help get a $10 million investment from the Canadian Government into ovarian cancer research.
 But after seeing what ManyChat could do, they quickly realized it could change how they fundraise and collect donations.

 Overall, Maybe* helped Ovarian Cancer Canada secure the $10 million grant for research, boost donation rates by 250%, increase male supporters by 14%, and leverage a repeatable and cost-effective donation channel for the long-run.

 How a Messenger-based petition helped secure $10M in government funding for ovarian cancer research.

 Ovarian cancer is one of the most deadly female cancers.
 The five-year survival rate is less than 45 percent, and rapidly escalates in later stages.
 Medium-size non-profits like Ovarian Cancer Canada are limited in research funds, but even more in marketing.
 Manual customer interviewing would take up too much time and resources, so they turned to Maybe* to help identify their audience and refine their messaging.